haasz/laravel-mix-ext/README.md

 Automatically turns on the versioning (except `npm run hot` call).

-Its use is recommended if it is not a Laravel project.
+Its use is recommended for those developments which are stand-alone (not Laravel) projects.

 ## License